Improve productivity while working from home using these easy yet effective hacks

 12. Prepare meals the night before and prepare a weekly meal plan

-Think about healthy snacks and meals that you would share with your coworkers on a typical workday.
+Think about the nutritious snacks and meals you would typically have with your colleagues during a regular workday.

-When you prepare a meal the day before, you can be certain that you will not forget your lunch break and that you will have access to a healthy meal without having to reach for a candy bowl.
+By preparing your meals the night before, you can ensure that you won’t forget to take your lunch break and that you’ll have a healthy meal ready, so you won’t be tempted by a candy bowl.

-Set a bowl of healthy snacks on the table and bring a bottle of water and an apple with you so you don’t have to leave the computer every now and then.
-Make this preparation for all family members in order to track food intake.
+Keep a bowl of healthy snacks on your desk, and have a bottle of water and an apple handy, so you don’t need to step away from your computer frequently.

 13. Plan your day or week in advance